 Do you think you know everything about the state of Illinois?

-Sure, you may know that Chicago is referenced as the “Windy City” and the famous hotdog joint, Portillos, originated from Illinois soil…
+Sure, you may know that Chicago is referenced as the “Windy City” and the famous hotdog joint, Portillos, originated on Illinois soil…

 But, think again!
 Check out these 30 facts you did NOT know about Illinois!